Step 1: Register to attend a New Student Orientation Session

 - What should I do to prepare for orientation advising?

 - What are additional advising resources I can use after orientation?

 Step 4: Complete the Math Placement Test

 You will complete the Math Placement Test online.
 This is a requirement before coming to orientation.
 Failure to complete the correct Math Placement Test will impact your advisement.
 You must take the Math Placement Test no later than 3 business days before orientation.
 You will record your placement test score(s) on your Pre-Orientation Advising Worksheet and bring the completed worksheet with you to orientation.
-For more information on the Math Placement Test or to register, click here.

 Step 5: Register for the Foreign Language Placement Test